- Prep time 20 minutes

-Use a spiralizer to make not zucchini noodles but curly fries; these are seasoned to taste like the paprika-flecked ones at Arby's, as per http://www.instructables.com/id/curly-fries/. —Ali Slagle
+Use a spiralizer to make not zucchini noodles but curly fries; these are seasoned to taste like the paprika-flecked ones at Arby's. —Ali Slagle

-- Peel the potatoes and spiralize them on the large noodle blade of your machine.
+- Peel the potatoes, then spiralize on the large noodle blade of the spiralizer machine.

-- Break up any really long noodles into more of a fry length (or don't), then transfer them to a bowl of boiling hot water.
-Let them sit in the water for 15 minutes.
+- Break up any really long noodles into more of a fry length (or don't), then transfer to a large bowl of boiling water.
+Let soak for 15 minutes.

-- In a plastic bag, combine the dry ingredients except the flour.
-Transfer half the mixture to a separate bowl and add the flour to the plastic bag (you'll coat the potatoes with the spice-flour mixture before and the spice mixture after they have fried).
-Drain the potatoes from the water (drain them well!) and, a handful at a time, gently add them to the plastic bag and shake gently so they're all covered in the coating.
+- In a plastic bag, combine the paprika, 4 teaspoons of the salt, the garlic powder, onion powder, and cayenne.
+Transfer half of the spice mixture to a small bowl.
+Add the flour to the bag (you'll coat the potatoes with the spice-flour mixture before and the spice mixture after they're fried).

-- Transfer them to a plate lined with paper towels to get rid of excess oil.
-Sprinkle with spice mixture and salt and continue with the rest of the potatoes.
+- Transfer the fries to a paper towel-lined plate to get rid of the excess oil.
+Sprinkle with the spice mixture and more salt.
+Repeat with the remaining potatoes.